gisellemartel/Muse/README.md

 style="float: left; margin-right: 10px;" />

 If you are using regular code Editor
-Download mongodb, maven, and the rest mentioned above.
+Download mongodb, maven and npm and the rest mentioned above.
 Then

 :
 from root go inside the **back-end** folder and run these two commands to start the back-end server.